oracle/truffleruby/doc/user/debugging.md

 Sending `SIGALRM` to a TruffleRuby process will print the Ruby backtraces of all threads.

-Note: Printing the Ruby backtraces of all threads significantly lowers performance, so it should only be used for debugging.

 ### More Information in Backtraces

 TruffleRuby tries to match MRI's backtrace format as closely as possible.